lucafrance/lucafrance.github.io/_posts/2023-01-19-r-place-excel.md

 ## Preliminary processing

-The first step was to get a table just of the final color of the canvas.
+The first step was to get the final canvas from the history.
-I tried and failed to do everything in PowerQuery.
+I initially tried (and failed) to do everything in PowerQuery.
 Either it would process data for hours before showing an error, or it would just collapse.

 I wrote a small Python script to filter the most recent changes and pivot the columns horizontally.